-1.4.5 Compressed Gas Cylinders

-- 1. Gas Cylinders must be upright and securely attached to a lab bench or a wall whenever the cap is not in place. - 2.
+- 1.4.6 Compressed Gas Cylinders - 1.
+Gas Cylinders must be upright and securely attached to a lab bench or a wall whenever the cap is not in place. - 2.
 The cap must be on any gas cylinder being moved.
 Gas cylinders shall be moved only with a dolly designed for gas cylinders. - 3.
 When gas cylinders are empty, they shall be labeled as empty. - 4.
 When opening a gas cylinder, be sure that the regulator valve is closed (counterclockwise) before opening the cylinder valve. - 5.
-When closing a gas cylinder, close the cylinder valve and bleed the gas out of the system before closing the regulator valve (counterclockwise).
+When closing a gas cylinder, close the cylinder valve and bleed the gas out of the system before closing the regulator valve (counterclockwise). - 1.4.7 Unattended Operations Involving Hazardous Chemicals The following procedures are to be used when unattended operations involving hazardous chemicals such as overnight reactions are performed. - 1.
+The laboratory supervisor shall be made aware of the operation. - 2.

-1.4.6 Unattended Operations

-The following procedures are to be used when unattended operations such as overnight reactions are performed.

-- 1. The laboratory supervisor shall be made aware of the operation. - 2.
 A sign shall be posted at the door to the laboratory. - 3.
-The lights shall be left on in the laboratory. - 4.
-Appropriate precautions shall be taken against the possibility of loss of electricity, gas, or water during the unattended operation.
+Appropriate precautions shall be taken against the possibility of loss of electricity, gas, or water during the unattended operation. - 1.4.8 Sole Occupancy

-1.4.7 Sole Occupancy